 A: IT support centers at Penn are oriented around where a student lives and which School of the University they attend.
 IT Support can assist with questions like how to get your computer and other devices on the AirPennNet wireless network.
-The use of antivirus software, which is distributed free of charge by the University, and having a backup plan in place and using it, are strongly recommended by campus IT support organizations.
+Both the use of antivirus software, which is distributed free of charge by the University, and the use of a data backup plan, are strongly recommended by campus IT support organizations.

 Students living in the College Houses receive computing support from Information Technology Advisers (ITA's, who are specially-trained fellow students living in College Houses).
-Information about the ITA program, including work study opportunities, is available on the web at wwww.rescomp.upenn.edu and by phone at 215-573-4052.
+Information about the ITA program, including work study opportunities, is available on the web at https://rescomp.upenn.edu/students/get_assistance and by email at firstname.lastname@example.org.

 Support for students living off campus, in Sansom East and Sansom West, and in the Greek houses receive their computing support through the following services: